nspin/moodle-crawler/README.md

 The whitelist may be missing paths that are present in your Moodle but not mine.
 Paths which are neither whitelisted nor blacklisted are logged with `[unhandled path] ...` and ignored.

-Paths fetched, along with their result (redirect, failure status code, success with content type and content hash) are stored in `CRAWL_DIR/db.sqlite` and content-addressed blobs are stored in `CRAWL_DIR/blobs`, where `CRAWL_DIR` is passed as a command line argument.
+Paths fetched, along with their result (redirect, failure status code, or success with content type and content hash) are stored in `CRAWL_DIR/db.sqlite` and content-addressed blobs are stored in `CRAWL_DIR/blobs`, where `CRAWL_DIR` is passed as a command line argument.

 After the crawl, HTML and CSS documents are patched to refer to one another, and all blobs are moved into `ARCHIVE_DIR/files` with sanitized names. `ARCHIVE_DIR/index.html` redirects to the entry point within `ARCHIVE_DIR/files` using `<meta http-equiv...>`.

 Once `ARCHIVE_DIR` is complete, you can delete `CRAWL_DIR`, or you can keep it just in case.

 Browse the archive by opening `ARCHIVE_DIR/index.html` in a browser.

+If you encounter funky behavior (e.g. some text cut off or an interface that doesn't work), try disabling JavaScript.

 ## Usage